amitnsky/focus101/readme.md

-Minimum required features for launch
-- enable disable extension
-- ability to block url
-- live refresh options page
+Minimum required features for launch x enable disable extension x ability to block url x live refresh options page x persist blocked urls
 - ability to remove a blocked url
-- persist blocked urls
+- do not show list of urls if extension is disabled
 - Good icon for extension

 TODOs